Ramya-Katukojwala/health-and-fitness-tracking-azure-project/README.md

-The transformed data is to analyse and vizualize the data This is connected to the the azure devops for th applications The visualizations are given below:
+The transformed data is to analyse and vizualize the data The dashboard was originally created in the microsoft power bi This is connected to the the azure devops for the applications The visualizations are given below: